Tag: happiness

 How Budgeting is Helping Very Smart People.

 One of my favorite moments since launching Think and Talk Money occurred just last week.
 Walking down the hall in my office, one of my colleagues called me over.
-She was very excited to share that she started tracking her spending so she can create a Budget After Thinking.

 We chatted for ten minutes.
 She’s been reading the blog on her commute to work every Monday, Wednesday, and Friday.
 She used Think and Talk Money vocabulary, like “Now Money” and “Life Money.”